How are ETFs Taxed in India?

 Different Avenues to Make Money through ETFs

-As discussed before, ETFs are funds that invest in stocks and follow the passive strategy and track the underlying index.
+ETFs follow the passive strategy.
 These instruments can be traded on a stock exchange like any other stock, and their price is determined by supply and demand in the securities market.

-There are two ways through which investors earn money by investing in ETFs:
+There are two ways in which investors earn money by investing in ETFs:

 1) Income through Dividends

-Some fund houses provide an option to investors to either credit dividends into their accounts or reinvest in the ETF and look out for higher returns at the time of sale.
+Some fund houses provide an option to investors to either credit the dividends into their accounts or reinvest in the ETF, for higher returns at the time of sale.
 These dividends are considered for tax purposes.

 2) Income through Capital Gains

-When you trade ETFs on a stock exchange, the buying and selling price is determined by the supply and demand in the market.
-If the overall price of the fund increases in your investment period and if you sell the fund for a profit, the profits are defined as capital gain and are considered for tax purposes.
+When ETFs are traded on a stock exchange, the buying and selling price is determined by the supply and demand in the market.
+If the overall price of the fund increases in the investor’s investment period and if it is sold for a profit, the profits are defined as capital gain and are considered for tax purposes.

 📣 IPOs to look out for